China’s Central Bank Likely to Cut Interest Rate for Second Time

 China’s central bank is expected to cut its key policy interest rate for the second time this year on Friday and reduce the reserve requirement ratio within days to help bolster a faltering economy under strain from Covid lockdowns.

-The PBOC is also likely to reduce the RRR -- the amount of cash that banks must hold in reserve -- after the State Council, China’s cabinet, hinted strongly of a cut on Wednesday, saying it would lower the ratio “at an appropriate time.”
+The PBOC is also likely to reduce the RRR -- the amount of cash that banks must hold in reserve -- after the State Council, China’s cabinet, hinted strongly on Wednesday of a cut, saying it would lower the ratio “at an appropriate time.”
 The two previous RRR cuts, in July and December last year, came days after a similar signal from either the State Council or Premier Li Keqiang.

+Citigroup Inc. economists said they expect a 50-basis point, broad-based cut in the RRR to be confirmed as early as Friday, injecting 1.2 trillion yuan ($188 billion) of liquidity into the economy.
+Nomura Holdings Inc. and Goldman Sachs Group Inc. also see a reduction of the same magnitude in the next few days.

 Growth projections for China are being steadily downgraded and senior officials have given repeated warnings about the outlook, highlighting the seriousness of the situation.
 The government has pledged more fiscal and monetary stimulus to boost the economy as its growth target of around 5.5% looks increasingly precarious.